History of Mekelle University

 Mekelle University College was incepted in 1993 as the Arid Zone Agricultural College which had been recited in Mekelle after a series of relocations.
 During the former regime, the College was originally intended to be located near Selekleka, in northwestern Tigray.
 But, due to many reasons, it was first established at Asmara University as a faculty, but was then moved to Agarfa, in southern Ethiopia, when the Dergue displaced Asmara University in 1990 due to the then political instability.
 In 1991, after some years, Asmara University retuned to Asmara and the Arid Zone Agricultural Faculty moved temporarily to Alemaya University.
 In 1993, the Arid Zone Agricultural College was again relocated, this time to Mekelle.
 As the College of Dryland Agriculture and Natural Resources Management, and permanently settled at the Endayesus Campus, which had been a military barrack since the time of Emperor Menelik.

-With all the challenges it faced, the Arid Zone Agricultural College started with three degree programs in 1993 with 42 students.
+With all the challenges it faced, the Arid Zone Agricultural College started with three degree programs and 42 students in 1993.
 After two years, the Faculty of Science and Technology was established at the same campus and, together, these two faculties were then upgraded to Mekelle University College.
 Side by side the Law Faculty then began by accepting diploma students in the continuing education program.

 Towards a University

-Even though the management of the two colleges was officially independent, initiatives were taken by both institutions to work closely, with a vision of creating a full-fledged University.
-Having a common Board of Governors played a significant role for the establishment of Mekelle University and then to achieve rapid growth after its official inauguration in May 2000.
-At present, the University has seven colleges: Business and Economics, Dryland Agriculture and Natural Resources, Law and Governance, Social Sciences and Languages, Veterinary Madicine, Natural and Computational Sciences and Health Sciences; and eight institutes: Institute of Pedagogical Sciences, Institute of Paleoenvironment and Heritage Conservation, Ethiopian Institute of Technology-Mekelle, Institute of Water and Environment, Institute of Climate and Society, Institute of Gender, Environment and Development Studies, and Institute of Geo-Information and Earth Observation Sciences.
+Even though the managements of the two colleges were officially independent, initiatives were taken by both institutions to work closely, with a vision of creating a full-fledged University.
+Having a common Board of Governors played a significant role for the establishment of Mekelle University and then to achieve rapid growth after its official inauguration in May, 2000.
+It is now one of Ethiopia’s Centers of Excellence in Research and Education with colleges of diversified fields of areas situated in the different parts of Mekelle and the surroundings.
+At present, the University has seven colleges: Business and Economics, Dryland Agriculture and Natural Resources, Law and Governance, Social Sciences and Languages, Veterinary Medicine, Natural and Computational Sciences and Health Sciences.
+It has also eleven institutes: Institute of Pedagogical Sciences, Institute of Paleo-environment and Heritage Conservation, Ethiopian Institute of Technology-Mekelle, Institute of Water and Environment, Institute of Climate and Society, Institute of Gender, Institute of Population, Institute of Environment and Development Studies, Institute of Geo-Information and Earth Observation Sciences, Institute of Mountain Research, and Institute of Energy.

-At present MU hosts over 31,000 students in the regular, continuing education programme and summer, evening, distance education and in-service programes in both undergraduate and graduate programmes.
+Currently, MU hosts over 31,000 students in the regular, continuing education program and summer, evening, distance education and in-service programs in both undergraduate and graduate programs.